weiweiwei33/weiweihsu.github.io/_posts/blog/a camp for indie makers.md

 Include gumroad story
 And the Tim O'Reily story

+Parents have always had multiple sources of income

+Something's been keeping me up at night: what's the path to gaining creative Independence and financial Independence?

+Earnings sharing agreement

 ### Making a leap of faith
 After evaluating and exploring different paths, I think I've settled on something I would like to try.